 The Case for Stronger Regulation

 Part of the case for stronger regulation comes down to developers being able to choose their own certifiers.
-Matt Kean claims that this is a ridiculous state of affairs.
-The argument is that it opens the door for corruption.
+Matt Kean claims that this is a ridiculous situation as it opens the door for corruption.

 Hypothetically, a developer could choose a certifier that they know will provide what they need.
-There’s a lack of independent oversight in this area of the building industry.
+There is a lack of independent oversight in this area of the building industry.

 Imagine if the issue had gone undetected and affects more of the pre-cast panels in the building.
-There’s a very real possibility of collapse due to these non-compliant products.
+There is a very real possibility of collapse due to these non-compliant products.
 Poor certification is a part of the problem that allowed their use in the first place.

 Kean also points to the rising numbers of complaints made against building developers and certifiers.
 He notes that this is proof that something needs to happen to improve public confidence.

 He goes on to discuss how this affects public confidence.
-He notes that buying a new home is a stressful enough endeavour.
-Buyers shouldn’t have to worry about the possibility of neglectful or corrupt certifiers.
+He notes that buying a new home is a stressful enough endeavour and buyers should not have to worry about the possibility of neglectful or corrupt certifiers.

 The BPB has also meted out 430 disciplinary actions since its founding in 2005.
 Yet it appears that these punishments have not halted the flow of faulty certification.

-All of this suggests that the industry isn’t doing enough when certification issues arise.
+All of this suggests that the industry is not doing enough when certification issues arise.
 Kean’s regulations would likely lead to either a 12-month or permanent ban for Mr. Singh due to his violations.

 Some suggest that this hard-line stance is a necessary one if the situation is to improve.